When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Find the right influencers.

-To minimize FOMO, take control of your desires by being careful about whose lives you pay attention to.
+Take control of your desires by carefully curating whose lives you pay attention to.

 “To overcome the fear of missing out, we have to make the jump from finding meaning through novelty to finding meaning through purpose.